Volplayed/friendly-rpg-game/README.md

     k*Coefficient.playerStatsEscapeChance - other_agility* Coefficient.playerEnemyStatsEscapeChance
     ```

+## Project status
+This project is currently in development.
+Any help is appreciated.

 ## License
 `Friendly RPG` is free and open-source game licensed under the [MIT](https://choosealicense.com/licenses/mit/).
-All images and visuals were created by Volodymyr Fedyniak and distributed under Creative Commons license ([CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)).
+All images and visuals were created by [Volodymyr Fedyniak](https://www.linkedin.com/in/volodymyr-fedyniak/) and distributed under Creative Commons license ([CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)).